Citrix Secure Private Access

 1. Define a new access policy specifically for Group B users accessing the Office 365 app.

-2. In the access policy, enable the dynamic domain routing configuration (Routing exceptions).
+2. In the access policy, enable the Routing exceptions option.

 The admin can view the list of all URLs and related domains of all internal apps associated with the access policy.